 As a self-employed, you will need personal insurance that reflects your setup.
 Read this article to understand better why you may need it.

-So, while working as a self-employed, it's essencial to have personal insurance, in order to secure your income and give you and your dependants security, in case an accident happens.
+So, while working as a self-employed, it's essential to have personal insurance, to secure your income and give you and your dependents security, in case an accident happens.

 What does personal accident insurance cover?